UBC-MDS/DSCI_522_group_31/README.md

 # Online Purchasing Intention Predictor

 - author: Yazan Saleh
-- contributors:
+- contributors: Mai Le, Tran Doan Khanh Vu, Jingjing Zhi

 A data analysis project for DSCI 522 (Data Science workflows) aiming to predict purchasing intentions of online shoppers.

 ## Introduction

-In this project, the question we are interested in answering is: given pageview and session information data for an e-commerce platform, is the visitor intending to make a purchase or not?
+In this project, the question we are interested in answering is: given visitor pageview and session information data for an e-commerce platform, is the visitor intending to make a purchase or not?
 This, in essence, is a binary classification problem where the target class, namely intent to purchase, can be `TRUE` or `FALSE`.

 With the rising popularity of online shopping, particularly in the wake of the 2020 coronavirus pandemic, there exists a strong growth opportunity for businesses employing e-commerce solutions.
 While increasing overall traffic to online stores is a critical first step, higher traffic does not always convert into increased sales.
 Online visitors may exit the site without making a purchase for a variety of reasons including: loading times, website layout, pricing, amongst others.